samsalisbury/testmatrix/README.md

 testmatrix insists you pass a fixture to each test.
 The fixture can be anything you want, but is typically a struct containing information about a test environment you have spun up for this test in particular.
 It may have helper methods attached etc.

+The fixture may implement a Teardown method, see below for details.

 You must define a func that takes a `*testing.T` and a `testmatrix.Scenario` to create your fixture.
 This is invoked automatically by testmatrix just before each test is run,